huuck/ADBHoney/README.md

 or without docker compose

 `docker build -t adbhoney:latest .`

 `docker run --name adbhoney --rm -p 5555:5555 -v $(pwd)/adbhoney.cfg:/etc/adbhoney.cfg adbhoney:latest`

+You will probably want to save uploads and logs to the host machine, so add these volumes for those too by adding these to the run command above `-v $(pwd)/dl:/ADBHoney/dl -v $(pwd)/logs:/ADBHoney/logs`

 ## Credits
 Hat tip to [sporsh](https://github.com/sporsh) for his [awesome work](https://github.com/sporsh/twisted-adb/blob/master/adb/protocol.py) on providing the community with some wrappers for ADB messages.